Retiree benefits

 Does this plan have a network?

-Yes, and while we encourage you to visit network providers, you can go to any provider, hospital, or facility that accepts Medicare and is willing to bill CareFirst.
-In and out-of-network benefits are the same under this plan.
+Yes, we encourage you to visit network providers; however, you have the flexibility to seek care from any provider, hospital, or facility that accepts Medicare and is willing to bill CareFirst In and out-of-network benefits are the same under this plan.

 Can I go to my current providers?

-If your provider is in the CareFirst Medicare Advantage PPO network (visit www.carefirst.com/findadocmappo), you can continue to see them.
-If they are not in the network and accept Medicare and are willing to bill CareFirst, you can continue to see them.
-If you do not see your provider in their directory, please contact the provider to ensure they are willing to bill CareFirst before your visit.
+If your provider is within the CareFirst Medicare Advantage PPO network (visit www.carefirst.com/findadocmappo), you can continue seeing them.
+If they are not in the network but accept Medicare and are willing to bill CareFirst, you can still see them.
+If you don’t find your provider in the directory, please contact them to confirm their willingness to bill CareFirst before your visit.

 Will I need to switch doctors?

-With a Medicare Advantage PPO Plan, you will have access to a national provider network through the Blue Cross and Blue Shield Association.
-However, if your doctor is not in the network, if they accept Medicare and are willing to bill CareFirst for their services, your medically necessary services will be covered.
-Your out-of-pocket expense or copay will be the same for doctors in and out of network.
+With a Medicare Advantage PPO Plan, you’ll have access to a national provider network through the Blue Cross and Blue Shield Association.
+If your doctor is not in the network but accepts Medicare and is willing to bill CareFirst for their services, your medically necessary services will still be covered.
+Your out-of-pocket expense or copay will be consistent whether you see doctors in or out of network.

 What if my provider says they do not accept this plan?

-If your provider is unwilling to accept the plan, contact CareFirst Medicare Advantage Member Services at 1-888-320-2664 (TTY:711), and they will contact your provider on your behalf to explain how the plan works.
+If your provider refuses to accept the plan, please contact CareFirst Medicare Advantage Member Services at 1-888-320-2664 (TTY:711).
+They will then reach out to your provider on your behalf to clarify how the plan operates.

 Does this plan require referrals?